Supported Decision Making and Future Planning

 The Arc of Virginia supports all individuals to make their own choices and decisions to control their own destiny.
 Self-determination is believing you can control your own destiny.
-Self-determination is a combination of attitudes and abilities that lead people to set goals for themselves, and to take the initiative to reach these goals.
-It is about being in charge, but is not necessarily the same thing as self-sufficiency or independence.
-Read about the Principles of Self Determination from The Center of Self Determination
+It is a combination of attitudes and abilities that lead people to set goals for themselves, and to take the initiative to reach these goals.

 A guardian is a person appointed by the court who is responsible for the personal affairs of an incapacitated person.
 Guardianship removes all rights an individual has.
 The individual loses the right to vote, the right to get married, the right to sign contracts, the right to make medical decisions and the right to rent an apartment.
 It is very important to consider and examine what you want to expect if you or an agency becomes a guardian.
 The Arc of Virginia encourages exploring least restrictive alternatives first, prior to implementing full guardianship.
 There are alternatives to Guardianship that support the individual to make choices and live the life that they choose that meets their needs.